HUMA 10: Human Sexuality (Lecture)

 The comprehensive study of the biological, psychological and socio-cultural aspects of human sexuality.
 An exploration into values and attitudes and their relationship to behaviors and behavioral changes.
 Includes an assessment of various cultural mores and current safe sex practices.

-- 4 Units/Four hours lecture (48 hours total per quarter)
+- 4 Units: Four-Hour Lecture (48 hours total per quarter)

 | Call #